 Moving to Windsor over 30 years ago as a single parent gave me an opportunity to raise my children in a diverse environment where neighbors became family with positive values, consistent compassion and enthusiasm.
 This was indispensable as we resided in the Historic Arsenic and Lace house.
 Windsor’s historic sites are captivating and well preserved, and its vital commitments for residents extended my desire and excitement to build a home in Windsor, to care for my elderly mother, who herself retired from the Windsor School System.
 Windsor is a town where there are countless services and recreation for all ages.
 Windsor’s outreach, concern, and respect for its communities’ needs is beyond compare.
-It’s gratifying to give back to a town that’s enhanced me and my family for years and as a retiree from the State of Connecticut’s, Judicial Branch, with a stable background and a wealth of experience, it would be an honor to serve as for the Town of Windsor.
+It’s gratifying to give back to a town that’s enhanced me and my family for years and as a retiree from the State of Connecticut’s, Judicial Branch, with a stable background and a wealth of experience, it is an honor to serve the Town of Windsor.

 Board of Education